 What are conditions in Azure Active Directory conditional access?

-You can control how authorized users access your cloud apps by using Azure Active Directory (Azure AD) conditional access.
+You can control how users access your cloud apps by using Azure Active Directory (Azure AD) conditional access.
 In a conditional access policy, you define the response ("Then do this") to the reason for triggering your policy ("When this happens").

 In the context of conditional access, When this happens is called a condition.
 Then do this is called an access control.
 The combination of your conditions and your access controls represents a conditional access policy.